Board of Directors

 Now settled back at home in Winston-Salem, Emily looks forward to furthering the impact, reach and mission of Luke’s Wings in order to unite wounded warriors and veterans with their loved ones.
 Emily has a Bachelor’s degree in Business Administration from Salem College, as well as a Master’s in Financial Management, graduate certificate in Nonprofit Financial Management, and M.B.A. from the University of Maryland.

-Park Ranger and Volunteer Coordinator, National Parks Service
+Chairman of the Board, Park Ranger and Volunteer Coordinator, National Parks Service

 U.S. Army Staff Sergeant James Pierce (Ret.) was a member of the North Carolina National Guard for over 14 years before retiring in 2015.
 James was with the 514th Military Police Company out of Winterville, North when he was injured by a suicide bomber in the Khost Province in Afghanistan on October 1, 2012.
 The attack killed three of his teammates and James was one of three that were wounded.
 He spent 3 years recovering at Walter Reed National Military Medical Center as a member of Able Company in the Warrior Transition Unit.